 You can view the contents of this message here.

-OTA encourages all those who are personally affected by this issue (including occupational therapists, veterans, war widows, family members and advocates) to write to OTA and share their experience.
+OTA encourages all those who are personally affected by this issue to write to their local Federal MP and share their experience.